restfb/restfb.github.io/_includes/documentation/logging-configuration.md

 			com.restfb.types.CHANGE_VALUE_FACTORY
 		</h4>
 		<p class="list-group-item-text" markdown="1">
-			The log messages in the `ChangeValueFactory` are used to notify the developer about some problems with the conversion of a object that is received via a webhook.
+			The log messages in the `ChangeValueFactory` are used to inform the developer about some problems with the conversion of an object that is received via a webhook.
 Maybe RestFB does not support this special value object and the developer can capture the log output to send a special String to the RestFB team.
-Because this is different from the normal logging, we provide a special logger and the developer may filter these messages and log them in a different log file.
+As this is different from the normal logging, we provide a special logger and the developer can filter these messages and log them to a different log file.
 		</p>
 	</div>
 </div>

-As you can see, all loggers use the package structure with the prefix `com.restfb.`.
-With this it is possible to change the log level of all loggers at once.
+As you can see, all loggers use the package structure with the `com.restfb.` prefix.
+This makes it possible to change the log level of all loggers at once.

 {% highlight java %}
 # Example logging.properties entries